 Risk Assessment - The process to identify the potential hazards arising from a work activity and the likelihood of harm from those hazards, then putting the two together to estimate the risk involved in the activity.
-(NERC)

-Vulnerability - the inability to withstand hostile environment and/or action from a threat source

-Vulnerability Assessment - The process of identifying, quantifying and prioritizing vulnerabilities

-Threat Event - an event or situation that has the potential for causing undesirable consequences or impact

-Threat Assessment - Process of formally evaluating the degree of threat and describing the nature of the threat
+(NERC) N BAPTIST Vulnerability - the inability to withstand hostile environment and/or action from a threat source Vulnerability Assessment - The process of identifying, quantifying and prioritizing vulnerabilities ₩ BAPTIST Threat Event - an event or situation that has the potential for causing undesirable consequences or impact Threat Assessment - Process of formally evaluating the degree of threat and describing the nature of the threat

-Likelihood - a weighted factor based on subjective analysis of the probity that a given threat is capable of exploiting a given vulnerability or set of vulnerabilities

-Impact - The level of harm that can be expected from an adverse event

-Risk Velocity - The speed at which a risk may occur and negatively impact an organization.

-Risk Assessment Methodology - A risk assessment process, together with a risk model, assessment approach and analysis approach

-Risk Model - A key component of a risk assessment methodology (in addition to assessment approach and analysis approach) that defines key terms and assessable risk factors
+1 Likelihood - a weighted factor based on subjective analysis of the probity that a given threat is capable of exploiting a given vulnerability or set of vulnerabilities Imposed.
+The level of house that are he assessed Impact - The level of harm that can be expected from an adverse event No BAPTIST 1 Risk Velocity - The speed at which a risk may occur and negatively impact an organization. and negatively impact an organization.
+BAPTIST 1 Risk Assessment Methodology - A risk assessment process, together with a risk model, assessment approach and analysis approach Risk Model - A key component of a risk assessment methodology (in addition to assessment approach and analysis approach) that defines key terms and assessable risk factors